Risclover/blog/posts/01-whoami.md

 slug: 01-whoami
 ---

-Welcome to my blog!
+<a href="https://www.google.com" target="_blank">Welcome</a> to my blog!
 I'm Sara, your hostess for the evening and the voice behind said blog.
 This space is all about my adventures as a software engineer.
 I'll be sharing my thoughts, experiences, and insights on everything related to the world of coding.
 From my day-to-day projects to my takes on the latest trends, I aim to cover it all.

 I hail from sunny California.
 Over the years, I've developed a serious passion for software engineering, and I am over the moon about it; finally, after spending the better part of a decade searching for what I want to do for the rest of my life, I feel that I've found my true calling, and the idea that I can get paid for doing what I love is an absolute dream come true.